Gary05CX/databases_container/README.md

 ### MongoDB
 - **Localhost Port**: 27170
 # Usage
-1. Ensure you have Docker and Docker Compose installed.
+1. Ensure you have Docker Engine and Docker Desktop installed.
 2. Open a terminal in this directory.
 3. Run `docker compose up`.
 4. Use `CTRL+C` or `control + C` to stop the container when you are finished using it.